boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `TargetPlanetStoryCritical` and `TargetStationStoryCritical` check if the targeted planet or station respectively is story critical.
 Returns true if the target planet or station respectively is story critical.

 `BooleanSettingIsTrue` is for chaining a requirement on a setting. `data` is a JSON Object with three fields, `setting_id` is the `LunaLib` setting to check, `invert_setting` is an optional boolean to activate this on a `LunaLib` value of `false`, and `requirement_id` is the requirement to check if the value from `setting_id` is true.
 Returns true when the value from `setting_id` (after possible inversion) is false, otherwise returns the result of the specified requirement.

+## Base Duration Modifier Types
+`PlanetSize` modifies the project duration based on the size of the planet it's applied on.

+`DurationSettingModifier` modifies the base project duration to be the value of the setting provided in `data`.
+The duration may still be modified further by other modifiers. `data` is a string containing the `LunaLib` setting ID to take the duration from.
+The `LunaLib` setting must be an `Int` type.

 ## Base Effect Types
 `PlanetTypeChange` changes the planet type from whatever it is to the new type specified.
 The type is one of the planet types from `data/config/planets.json` (or a mod specific addition). `data` is a single string that contains the planet type id.